Tarek666666/Ninja_survivor/README.md

 - Arrow keys: Use the arrow keys to move the character left or right.
 - Top Arrow key : Press  to jump.

-They game will end if player hits an enemy
+- Enemy speed and number will increase with increasing of the player's score !!
+GET READY IT'S GONNA GET HARDER AND FASTER -The game will end if player hits an enemy

 ## Key Features: